7 Screening Tests for Women’s Health

 In addition, if you’re sexually active, ask your doctor whether or not you need any special tests.

 What if one of the tests above reveals that you have a health condition?
 You might feel overwhelmed by a new diagnosis.
 Many people do.
 We can offer you private consultations and a wide range of resources to help you manage what’s ahead.
-For example, if you need to monitor your blood pressure at home, you can find blood pressure kits for sale right here.
+For example, if you need to monitor your blood pressure at home, you can find blood pressure kits for sale at one of our pharmacy locations.
 Or if you need help managing any drug interactions, we can work with your doctor to find better options for you.
-For more information, be sure to visit www.MedicationCounseling.com.
+For more information, be sure to visit www.DrZPharmacy.com.

 Nothing herein constitutes medical advice, diagnosis or treatment, or is a substitute for professional advice.
 You should always seek the advice of your physician or other medical professional if you have questions or concerns about a medical condition.